 - Flexibility to act quickly with customers

-- Integrated process through cutting edge CCM tools
+- The integrated process through cutting-edge CCM tools